 To make the system usable for his stakeholders, Mads had to upload the full-sized JPEG to Flickr, then add a corresponding TIF file to Dropbox, create a short link and paste the caption into Flickr, “Download the full-size TIF file here.”
 The process was tedious and time-consuming, and it didn’t offer enough return on investment.
 (Check out DAM vs Consumer Solutions Like Flickr and Dropbox: How To Best Manage Your Corporate Image and Video Library.)

-Mads moved his image database over to PhotoShelter for Brands this fall, and the new platform has streamlined his workflow.
+Mads moved his image database over to PhotoShelter for Brands, and the new platform has significantly streamlined his workflow.
 After he renames his files and tags them in Lightroom, he uses the PhotoShelter Lightroom plugin to add everything to the cloud-based media library.
 PhotoShelter cuts out several steps because Mads can upload all of his high-resolution photos, and the metadata he adds in Lightroom automatically carries over to PhotoShelter.